yusuf963/col-test/README.md

 **Sample**
-for apple is AAPL
+-for apple is AAPL

-for Microsoft is MSFT
+-for Microsoft is MSFT

-// to run the server
-npm run serve